We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 7. Celebrate Their Achievements

-8. Make Gardening a Regular Activity
+8. Make Gardening With Children a Regular Activity

-9. Remember To Be Patient
+9. Remember To Have Fun

 Above all, make sure that gardening is a fun and enjoyable experience.
 Celebrate successes, laugh at mistakes and enjoy the quality time spent together.